Person-0/KS_JS_API/README.md

 Check the example directory for more info.

 # Contributing
-> Pull Requests are welcome.
-Please open an issue if needed.

-So you found a bug?
-Raise an issue or contact me on discord.
+So you found a bug? please raise an issue.
 Feature requests are welcome.
 If you can and want to fix any bug you are more than welcome to do so with a pull request.